Nourish for Caregivers Meetings

 - Encourage others to participate!
 St. Rose coordinates with a number of food pantries and homeless shelters in providing needed food and household items for their clients.
 Right now, these agencies are in dire straits.
 Consider organizing a food drive to collect donations from your neighbors, friends, family, co-workers.
 Have the items dropped off to your front door, then bring them to the St. Rose Parish Center collection bins when convenient.

 All non-perishable food is appreciated.
-Items most needed in May:
+Items most needed:

 - Canned proteins (chicken, salmon, sardines, beef stew, SPAM and tuna)